 Allow yourself to sit in meditation.
 Invite the feelings and notice how the mind adds disturbance to the situation.
 On top of the physical challenge, the mind adds frustration, anguish, anger, blame and so on.

 Notice how the body tenses up against the pain.
 Try to soften into the pain by breathing into the area that’s bothering you.

 Breathe into it with softness, acceptance and curiosity.
 You may begin to see how we add more suffering onto our pain with our tension and negative inner-talk.

 I have noticed that this being mindful really takes a hold.
 It’s like a reassuring hand on my shoulder if I start getting panicky about anything.

 It can help if I’m struggling with headaches or a bad back.
-It is a skill you can develop or train – through practice it becomes a consistent approach to life.
+As you sit to meditate you develop the skill which is a form of training or re-programming old habits.
+Through practice your awareness becomes a consistent approach to life.